Shared resource: Comparison to file transfer

 Shared file access should not be confused with file transfer using the File Transfer Protocol (FTP), or the Bluetooth IRDA OBject EXchange (OBEX) protocol.
 Shared access involves automatic synchronization of folder information whenever a folder is changed on the server, and may provide server side file searching, while file transfer is a more rudimentary service.

 Shared file access is normally considered as a local area network (LAN) service, while FTP is an Internet service.

 Shared file access is transparent to the user, as if it was a resource in the local file system, and supports a multi-user environment.
 This includes concurrency control or locking of a remote file while a user is editing it, and file system permissions.

 Comparison to file synchronization

 Shared file access involves but should not be confused with file synchronization and other information synchronization.
 Internet-based information synchronization may, for example, use the SyncML language.
 Shared file access is based on server-side pushing of folder information, and is normally used over an "always on" Internet socket.
 File synchronization allows the user to be offline from time to time and is normally based on an agent software that polls synchronized machines at reconnect, and sometimes repeatedly with a certain time interval, to discover differences.
 Modern operating systems often include a local cache of remote files, allowing offline access and synchronization when reconnected.

 History

-The first international heterogenous network for resource sharing was the 1973 interconnection of the ARPANET with early British academic networks through the computer science department at University College London (UCL).
+The first international heterogeneous network for resource sharing was the 1973 interconnection of the ARPANET with early British academic networks through the computer science department at University College London (UCL).